chriscesar/2021PlymSound/README.md

 * Need to see how sediments are changing at specific sites
   * maybe reproduce Ternary plots?
 Linking samples from same station, but different years?
   * could also run RDA plot with PSA data as a predictor?
-  * could run gllvm with PSA data as a predictor?
+  * could run gllvm with PSA data as a predictor? (or possibly incorporate taxon data and HMSC?)